NCAR/HPC-Docs/docs/compute-systems/casper/casper-use-policies.md

 also checks whether starting any of them would collide with one of these resource reservations.
 Only if there are no collisions will PBS start the lower-priority jobs.

-#### Preemption

-Derecho has a preemption routing queue that can be used to submit jobs that will run when the required resources are not in use for higher-priority work in the *main* or *develop* execution queues.
-In order to take advantage of preemption, submit your job to the *preempt* routing queue and it job will run when the necessary resources are available.

-When resources for any *preempt* jobs are needed by higher-priority work, the scheduler sends a `SIGTERM` signal that can be detected by your job.
-After the `SIGTERM` signal is sent to the job, there is a five-minute window in which the job has a chance to checkpoint or save any work that was accomplished.
-After the five-minute window, the job will be killed by the scheduler and deleted.